deadlysyn/neovimrc/README.md

 Unless `$KDG_HOME_CONFIG` points elsewhere, Neovim configuration resides in `~/.config/neovim` (like vim's `~/.vim`).
 The main file is `init.vim` (Neovim's equivalent of `.vimrc`), which simply sources a number of `*.vim` files.
-This makes things somewhat modular -- you can easily exclude parts of the configuration you don't use.
-There's also an install script which will let you install `simple` (ideal for DevOps/sysadmins) or `full` versions.
+This makes things somewhat modular -- you can easily edit `init.vim` and exclude parts of the configuration you don't use.
+If you like everything and just want to override a couple settings or extend the defaults, you can just drop custom bits in `99-custom_conf.vim`.

 Themes live in `~/.config/nvim/colors`.
 I know themes are often seen as unnecessary bling, but as something I spend many hours a day staring at, I find a well designed colorscheme